DreaM117er/Handwiring-Microboard/Readme.md

 ## Description

 Handwiring Microboard is a board fits 12x2 pins Microboard (like Pro Micro, Sea Picro etc...) for any opensource board.
-It expanded 4 M2 screws holes, 7 columns and 5 rows pins on left and right, it can used for spilt keybaord and non-split ones.
+It expanded 4 M2 screws holes, 7 columns and 5 rows pins on left and right, it can used for spilt keybaord (2 different direction TRRS jeck pins on board) and non-split ones.